 Just like pies and peas or strawberries and cream, kids adore cheese – they’re a match made in heaven.

-It can make or break a meal and satisfy the grumpiest of toddlers come snack time, but which is the best to offer, milk or cheese?
+In an efforts to serve the most nutritional diet we can to our kids, adding certain ingredients can make or break a meal and satisfy the grumpiest of toddlers, but which is the best to offer, which is healthier? milk or cheese?

 So what’s the best cheese for toddler/kids and what do we need to look for when buying?

 + A low fat/reduced fat cheese is preferred low in sodium (salt)

 + One to three-year-olds should eat about two grams, four to six-year-olds three grams and seven to ten-year-olds, five grams.

 + At least 25% calcium

 + One serving should be the size of their fist keep it all in moderation – not served every meal

 + Unpasteurized is best for under five’s.
 Mould-ripened cheese like brie, camembert, blue vein etc can cause food poisoning in children

 + A mild or tasty cheese is more tolerable for a child’s palate